CT WHOLE ABDOMEN (WITH CONTRAST)

 Why This Test

-When and Who Needs to Take a CT Whole Abdomen (with Contrast)?
+When and Who Needs to Take a CT Scan of the Abdomen with Contrast?

 Benefits